HallofFamer/Lox2/README.md

 - Introduction of `async` and `await` keywords, which allows C#/JS style of concurrency.
 - Optional static typing support for function/method parameters and return values, types only exist at compile time and are erased at runtime.
 - Semicolon inference as well as basic type inference for immutable local/global variables.
-- Customized Runtime configuration for CLox using clox.ini.
+- Customized Runtime configuration for Lox2 using lox2.ini.
 - Allow loading lox source files in lox script and another lox source file with `require` keyword.
 - Cross-platform build with Cmake and package manager with vcpkg.

 ### Enhanced or Removed Features
-- VM is no longer a global variable, allowing CLox VM to be embedded in other host applications.
+- VM is no longer a global variable, allowing Lox2 VM to be embedded in other host applications.
 - Multi-pass compiler with abstract syntax tree, semantic analyzer(resolver), symbol table, type checker, and generation of bytecode by walking AST.
 - Parser is extended with look-ahead capability, with field next storing the next token.
 - Print statement removed, use native function `print` and `println` instead.